Build coordination, control and strength

 You will be progressed through a series of levels according to your assessment findings and goals.
 Depending on your medical history, your physiotherapist may liaise with your GP and other treating health professionals.
 You and your physiotherapist will work together to decide upon the best program for you and your unique needs.

-Level 3 enables you to attend the Pilates studio without supervision and complete your program.
+The goal is for you to be able to visit the Pilates studio without supervision and complete your program.
 Participants are required to have one-on-one Pilates reviews every 3-12 weeks, depending on the needs of the participant.

 Should you require further information, we suggest that you book a time for an initial consultation to discuss your specific needs with the physiotherapist.